The Promised Land (Muzz album)

 The Promised Land is the debut studio album by English drum and bass producer Muzz.
 It was released on 3 September 2020 by Monstercat.

 The album was marketed with the release of six singles – "Nemesis", "Start Again", "Out There", "Somewhere Else", "Star Glide", and "The Warehouse".
+It contains guest features from MVE, Cammie Robinson, Bloodhounds, Pav4n of Foreign Beggars, Miss Trouble, Danyka Nadeau and Koven.

 Background

 Muzz announced the album via a teaser posted to his social media platforms on 21 May 2020.

 On 1 September, Muzz premiered the album via a live performance streamed from the Bournemouth International Centre.

 Reception

 The Promised Land was met with positive reception on release.
 Matthew Meadow from YourEDM praised the drum & bass musician for staying true to his musical style.
-Oliver Tryon at Cultr also praised the album, stating there was "never a dull moment" especially through Muzz's production.